Contextually-Focused Dialectical Behavior Therapy (C-DBT) Fellowship

 - Completed application form (if you need the form emailed to you, please contact firstname.lastname@example.org)

 - Brief personal statement reflecting your interest in the program

 Participants who complete the program will receive 45 CEUs.

 The Professional Development Program at Crown Family School is a State of Illinois licensed provider of continuing education for social workers, clinical psychologists, professional counselors, and marriage and family therapists.
 License numbers: 159.000140, 168.000115, and 268.000004.

 It is recommended that professionals review rules for their licensing board prior to applying to ensure that the content meets their renewal, and/or reciprocity requirements.

 Tuition includes CEUs, course readings, instruction, and related materials.

-Persons with disabilities who need an accommodation in order to participate in the program should contact the Professional Development Program office at least two weeks in advance of the initial class for assistance.
+Persons who need an accommodation in order to participate in the fellowship should contact the Professional Development Program office at least two weeks in advance of the initial class for assistance.